-World Padel Academy: First UAE Padel Brand to Expand Internationally
+World Padel Academy: First UAE Padel Brand To Expand Internationally

 Date

-(MENAFN- SOAR PR) Dubai, UAE - 26 November 2024, – World Padel Academy (WPA) has made history as the first UAE-based padel brand to expand internationally, launching its newest facility in Mansfield, UK.
+(MENAFN- Mid-East Info) World Padel Academy (WPA) has made history as the first UAE-based padel brand to expand internationally, launching its newest facility in Mansfield, UK.
 Operating 43 courts across six venues in the UAE, Bahrain, and the UK, WPA continues to elevate the UAE's reputation for sports excellence on a global scale.

 This milestone underscores WPA's position as a leading padel academy, combining its innovative coaching methodologies, community-focused programs, and vision for growth to establish itself internationally.